 You, average taxpayer, own some of the planet’s most awe-inspiring landscapes.
 Your title to vast stretches of forest, water and prairie rests on a once-radical idea.
 Before the United States tried it, no nation had set aside its exceptional places for every citizen to enjoy rather than locking the lands up in private estates.
-In 1872, Congress established the first national park at Yellowstone, and this year, we celebrate the 100th anniversary of the National Park Service itself.
-With six official national parks and dozens more affiliated sites, our region is loaded with ways to experience what Iowa writer Wallace Stegner called “America’s best idea.”
+In 1872, Congress established the first national park at Yellowstone, and in 2016, we celebrated the 100th anniversary of the National Park Service itself.
+With eight official national parks and dozens more affiliated sites, our region is loaded with ways to experience what Iowa writer Wallace Stegner called “America’s best idea.”
 Go find out just how right he was.

 Touring Lake Superior off Michigan’s Keweenaw Peninsula, home to the Keweenaw National Historic Park’s 21 sites and gateway to Isle Royale National Park.